-Data Years Measure Data source 2008-09 Estimates 2010-11 Estimates 2012-13 Estimates Aboriginal and Torres Strait Islander share of Medicare expenditure and adjusted based on Medicare's Voluntary Indigenous Identifier (VII) Unpublished AIHW estimates based on AIHW Expenditure on Health for Aboriginal and Torres Strait Islander People 2008-09 (Cat. no. HWE 53) and AIHW Expenditure on Health for Aboriginal and Torres Strait Islander People 2010-11 (Cat. no. HWE 57) 2008-09 2010-11 2010-11
+Data a Years Measure Data source 2008-09 Estimates 2010-11 Estimates 2012-13 Estimates 2015-16 Estimates Aboriginal and Torres Strait Islander share of Medicare expenditure and adjusted based on Medicare's Voluntary Indigenous Identifier (VII) Unpublished AIHW estimates based on AIHW Expenditure on Health for Aboriginal and Torres Strait Islander People 2008-09 2010-11 2013-14 2013-14

-AIHW method Service use measures: The service use measure for medical services subsidies is derived from Medicare data that have been flagged with Medicare's Voluntary Indigenous Identifier (VII).
-Indigenous status under-identification: The percentages of VII coverage, disaggregated by gender, state/territory and age group Service delivery cost differential: It is assumed that there is no cost differential for this GPC category.
+Service use measures: The service use measure for medical services subsidies is derived from Medicare data that have been flagged with Medicare's Voluntary Indigenous Identifier (VII).
+Indigenous status under-identification: It is assumed that there is no Indigenous under-identification for this GPC category.
+Service delivery cost differential: It is assumed that there is no cost differential for this GPC category.